Bernard Joseph Harrington

-Bernard Joseph Harrington (born September 6, 1933) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Winona in Minnesota from 1999 to 2009 and as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1993 to 1999.
+Bernard Joseph Harrington (September 6, 1933 – August 30, 2025) was an American prelate of the Roman Catholic Church.
+He served as bishop of the Diocese of Winona in Minnesota from 1998 to 2009 and as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1993 to 1998.

 Biography

 Early life

-Bernard Harrington was born on September 6, 1933, in Detroit, Michigan, to John and Norah (née Cronin) Harrington; he has two brothers, John and Timothy, and one sister, Irene.
+Bernard Harrington was born on September 6, 1933, in Detroit, Michigan, to John and Norah (née Cronin) Harrington; he had two brothers, John and Timothy, and one sister, Irene.
 His parents were immigrants from Bantry Bay, County Cork, in the Republic of Ireland.

 Harrington studied at Sacred Heart Seminary in Detroit and St. John's Provincial Seminary in Plymouth, Michigan.
 He graduated from the Catholic University of America with a Master of Education degree.

 Priesthood

 On June 6, 1959, Harrington was ordained to the priesthood in the Cathedral of the Most Blessed Sacrament in Detroit for the Archdiocese of Detroit.

 During his priestly ministry, Harrington served as archdiocesan assistant superintendent of schools and pastor of Holy Name Parish in Birmingham, Michigan.
 From 1977 to 1985, he was rector of Sacred Heart Seminary.
 He later became director of the Department of Formation and pastor of St. Rene Goupil Parish in Sterling Heights, Michigan, in 1984.